Practice correct comma placement in dates and series with task cards

 Easily Prepare This Resource for Your Students

-Use the dropdown icon on the Download button to choose between the color or blackline version of this resource.
+Use the dropdown icon on the Download button to choose between the color or blackline PDF or editable Google slide version of this resource.
 A recording sheet and answer key are also included with this download.

 Print on cardstock for added durability and longevity.
 Place all pieces in a folder or large envelope for easy access.